 Help with childcare costs

-Whether you have a small child or a hulking teen, the costs of childcare can be huge.
+Whether you have a small child or a towering teen, the cost of childcare can be huge.
 Yet 100,000s of working parents are missing out on £1,000s of help with these costs.
-There are a range of schemes that can help, but some let you save more on childcare than others.
+There are a range of schemes that can help, but some let you save more than others.
 Here we run you through all your childcare options and where to start.

 You can get financial support for children of ALL AGES – not just young ones